drogue-iot/blog.drogue.io/content/2022-06-22-firmware-updates-part-2/index.md

 ## Serial

 The good old serial interface is a simple but flexible way to upload firmware.
-The downside of serial is of course that it is wired, but it can be a nice 'fallback' for cases where you need to go on site anyway as it's quite fast and efficient.
+The downside of serial is of course that it is wired, but it can be a nice 'fallback' for cases where you need to go on site anyway as it's reasonably fast and efficient.

 ## Introducing embedded-update

-For transports that maps well to a "pull" model for retrieving firmware updates, we've created the [embedded-update](https://crates.io/crates/embedded-update) crate. `embedded-update` defines a firmware update protocol than can be plugged in to different firmware update services and update capable devices.
+For devices that can connect directly to the network and maps well to a "pull" model for retrieving firmware updates, we've created the [embedded-update](https://crates.io/crates/embedded-update) crate. `embedded-update` defines a firmware update protocol than can be plugged in to different firmware update services and update capable devices.
 It performs the firmware update process using implementations for the `UpdateService` and `FirmwareDevice` traits from the application.

 <figure>
     <img src="dfu_part2_overview.drawio.png" alt="Target system" />
     <figcaption>Overview of embedded-update</figcaption>
 </figure>

-At the time of writing, `drogue-device` contains an implementation of `UpdateService` for `Drogue Cloud`, and an implementation of `FirmwareDevice` based on `embassy-boot`.
+At the time of writing, `drogue-device` contains an implementation of `UpdateService` for [Drogue Cloud](www.drogue.iot), and an implementation of `FirmwareDevice` based on `embassy-boot`.
 For the full example, have a look at [this STM32L4 (WiFi) example](https://github.com/drogue-iot/drogue-device/tree/main/examples/stm32l4/iot01a/wifi).

-Let's look at an example using `embedded-update` with `Drogue Cloud` and `embassy-boot`.
+Let's look at an example using `embedded-update` with Drogue Cloud and the [embassy-boot](https://github.com/embassy-rs/embassy) bootloader.

 The firmware revision is embedded into the firmware by reading it from the environment at build time: